-Your employer or pension provider uses your tax code to work out how much tax to take from your pay or pension.
+Your tax code is used by your employer or pension provider to work out how much Income Tax to take from your pay or pension.

-HM Revenue & Customs (HMRC) works out your tax code and sends it to your employer or pension provider.
+The code is worked out by HM Revenue and Customs (HMRC), who sends it to your employer or pension provider.

 Where to find your tax code